Is Aspergillus Deadly?

 Several of the above mentioned species have been reported in and around indoor environments; therefore, Aspergillus exposure is not uncommon in residential and commercial places.
 It has generally been observed that dwellers with a compromised or weak immune system are more prone to acquire this infection in comparison to individuals with robust immunity.

-This fungi can adapt to extreme conditions for their growth; however, the most favorable growth factors include, but are not limited to, moisture above 60% and a temperature around 25ºC (this is a thermophilic fungus and some species can grow at temperatures as high as 50ºC) besides organic rich compounds.
+Aspergillus can adapt to extreme conditions and grow quickly.
+The most favorable growth factors include, but are not limited to, moisture above 60% and a temperature around 25ºC (this is a thermophilic fungus and some species can grow at temperatures as high as 50ºC) besides organic rich compounds.
 Some species of these fungi are known to produce mycotoxins.

-In routine investigations on environmental samples collected in and around indoor sites, the Environmental Diagnostics Laboratory at Pure Air Control Services, Inc. of Clearwater, FL has observed that Aspergillus Species is one of the 10 most frequently reported fungi from indoor environments.
+In routine investigations on environmental samples collected in and around indoor sites, the Environmental Diagnostics Laboratory at Pure Air Control Services, Inc. of Clearwater, FL has observed that Aspergillus Species is one of the 10 most frequently reported fungi from indoor environments which include HVAC and air conditioning systems.
 This fungus may be categorized as environmental or clinical, based on its source.
 In either case, depending upon its viability, this microorganism is capable of rapid multiplication and dissemination.

-The air dispersal of this fungus is rather common and significant especially due to their small spore size (3-5µm).
-Individuals can inhale these spores easily and may sensitize themselves for Aspergillosis.
+The air dispersal of Aspergillus spores is rather common and significant especially due to their small spore size (3-5µm).
+Individuals can inhale Aspergillus spores easily and may sensitize themselves for Aspergillosis.
 Therefore, continuous environmental surveillance is essential to monitor these infectious particles from a health and hygiene point of view in and around closed structures (home, offices, etc.).

 A number of techniques and methods are available for testing, both qualitatively and quantitatively, to understand the extent of Aspergillus in and around building environments such as healthcare settings, work places, offices, residences, and other habitations.
 The management of controlling, spreading, potential risk of exposure, and prevention of Aspergillus related infections can be facilitated by knowing the existence of these entities in our surroundings.

-How to remove Aspergillus and other microbes from HVAC systems?
+Aspergillus remediation is an urgent priority when the fungi present.
 A proven GREEN method to effectively remove Aspergillus sp. among other fungi, bacteria, viruses from HVAC systems is the PURE-Steam Coil Cleaning process that uses super heated steam at 350 degrees along with a high volume flushing process developed by the scientists at Pure Air Control Services/EDLab.

 For additional information on microbial/allergen assessment of your work site or home contact the Building Sciences team at Pure Air Control Services Francisco Aguirre, Director, Dr. Rajiv R Sahay, Laboratory Director Environmental Diagnostics Laboratory (EDLab): 800-422-7873 ext.
 301 or Alan Wozniak ext 802.